Yabia5martha/Webstack---Portfolio-Project-/marsiito-store/README.md

 This folder contains the ALX Webstack Specialization Backend created for E-Commerce App.
-It contains different API end-points and database configuration for building E-Commerce.
+It contains different API end-points and database configuration for building E-Commerce app.